ILD Community Network: Linking APPs with ILD Experts

 Jessica Glennie

-Jessica Glennie, MSN, APRN, is a certified nurse practitioner, specializing in pulmonology, who has worked in outpatient pulmonary medicine at the Cleveland Clinic in Cleveland, Ohio for 8 years.
+Jessica Glennie, CNP, is a certified nurse practitioner, specializing in pulmonology, who has worked in outpatient pulmonary medicine at the Cleveland Clinic in Cleveland, Ohio for 8 years.
 She manages patients in the interstitial lung disease program, including care of patients with idiopathic pulmonary fibrosis, autoimmune related interstitial lung disease, hypersensitivity pneumonitis, occupational lung diseases, and drug-induced interstitial lung disease.
 She is co-director of the Cleveland Clinic’s ILD multidisciplinary conference.

 ILD Community Network Educational Events